b. 07/1795 Plumtree, Nottinghamshire. d. 13/12/1960 Ferozepore, India.

 William Raynor (1795-1860) was born in the village of Plumtree, Nottinghamshire.
 His parents were John and Elizabeth Raynor (neé Tongue) who were married on 22nd January 1793 in St. Mary's Church, Plumtree.
 William had an older sister, Mary, who was baptised in St. Mary’s Church, Plumtree on 18th January 1794 but died in infancy (buried 22nd June 1795).
 William's parents, Elizabeth (who died in July 1819, aged 63) and John (who died in October 1819, aged 57) are both buried in Plumtree churchyard.

 In 1812, William enlisted into the service of the Honourable East India Company and he arrived in India aboard the “Hugh Inglis” in February 1813.
-In October 1819, William married a widow called Mary Wilkinson, but sadly the marriage only lasted a matter of months as Mary passed away.
+On 8h October 1818, William married a widow called Mary Wilkinson, but sadly the marriage only lasted a matter of months as Mary passed away.
 In 1820, he was appointed as a Sub-Conductor in the Ordnance Commissariat Department and based at the Fort William Arsenal.
 In 1823, he was promoted to Conductor and moved to Cawnpore, and would serve there for over 20 years.

 On 27th August 1823, he married for a second time, to Mary Anne Werrill in Cawnpore, and the couple went on to have five children: William Joseph (b.1826), Adelaide Louisa (b.1834), Richard John (b.1836), Thomas Samuel (b.1839) and Albert Charles (b.1844).
 In October 1843, he was promoted to the rank of Deputy Assistant Commissary of Ordnance and posted to the Delhi Magazine where he would serve for the next 14 years.